kamransafi/MPCDF_HPC/README.md

 # Getting started: MPCDF Raven

 This tutorial is written for the MPCDF Raven users from the MPI of Animal Behavior.
-It has been put together and is maintained by the Animal-Environment Interactions research group.
+It focuses on using R on Raven and provides specific instructions on how to run jobs that require popular spatio-temporal R packages.
+This tutorial has been put together and is maintained by the Animal-Environment Interactions research group.

 The Raven user guide can be found [here](https://docs.mpcdf.mpg.de/doc/computing/raven-user-guide.html#login)

 # Step 1: Create an account #